 J.L.
 Corbett is the editor of Idle Ink.
-Her short stories have been featured in Schlock!
+Her short stories have been featured in Paragraph Planet, Schlock!
 Webzine, TL;DR Women’s Anthology: Carrying Fire, The Cabinet of Heed, STORGY Magazine and others.
 She owns more books than she can ever possibly read and doesn’t get out much.

 Richard Alexander studied Creative Writing at Winchester University and now lives in Norwich, UK with his wife and cat.
 He is currently working on his debut novel but also enjoys experimenting with shorter varieties of fiction when time allows (under the watchful eye of Quentin… his cat).